 Craft in the Bay, Cardiff

 Part of The Makers Guild representing 74 artists in Wales, Craft in the Bay aims to showcase the finest contemporary craft in the country, with studios, exhibitions and a chance to get stuck in with a range of workshops.
 Learn the tricks of the textile trade or pick up a few treats.

-This cosy, award-winning hillside building has a unit dedicated to treasures, featuring glitzy jewellery, crafts and gifts, as well as an accompanying section devoted to cross-stitching.
+Pennau Crafts in Bow Street, near Aberystwyth, a cosy, award-winning hillside building, has a unit dedicated to treasures, featuring glitzy jewellery, crafts and gifts, as well as an accompanying section devoted to cross-stitching.
 Get stuck in or sample some of the home-cooked food on offer at the highly-rated cafe.
 A home of traditional Welsh cuisine and craft.

 Castle Welsh Crafts